 The interior design of our homes will matter more

 Whether you’re a news anchor broadcasting live from your basement or an intern joining a departmental Zoom meeting, the insides of our homes have been on display in a way that they have never been before, thanks to a dramatic increase in the use of video conferencing.
 “Thanks to technology, video conferencing has become the go-to solution for staying connected with your coworkers and families,” Rami Kuseybi writes for Vishion.
 “From proper lighting and camera placement to an interesting and appropriate background, interior design for your Zoom meeting is uncharted territory for most.”

 Because of this, interior designers will be called upon more to help design beautiful and functional home offices, as many people will continue working from home.
 This won’t be the first time an infectious disease has influenced our home design.

 Goodbye, business casual

-Now that we’ve gotten so used to going about our workday in sweatpants, it will be hard to go back to whatever it was we wore to the office before.
+Now that we’ve gotten so used to going about our workday in sweatpants and slippers, it will be hard to go back to whatever it was we wore to the office before.
 According to Yesenia Torres, the design director at ELOQUII, a plus-size fashion line, the next few months will see us remain loyal to our loungewear—and go all-out when we need to dress up. “[It’ll be] a tale of two occasions.
 The shift into casual will continue as we fall back in love with work-from-home casual pieces and cozy loungewear,” Torres tells Reader’s Digest.
-“But for those special occasions whether IRL or virtual, we still think [a woman] want to dress in her best.”
-So, should we be shopping while under quarantine?
-This is what you should consider about the ethics of shopping for non-essential items right now.
+“But for those special occasions, whether IRL or virtual, we still think [a woman] wants to dress in her best.”
+Aside from impacting what we wear, the pandemic has also changed the way we’ll shop forever.